sidebase/nuxt-auth/README.md

 ## Features

+`nuxt-auth` wraps [NextAuth.js](https://github.com/nextauthjs/next-auth) to offer the reliability & convenience of a 12k star library to the nuxt 3 ecosystem with a native developer experience (DX).
+Features of `nuxt-auth` include:
 - ✔️ Authentication providers:
     - ✔️ OAuth (e.g., Github, Google, Twitter, Azure, ...)
     - ✔️ Custom OAuth (write it yourself)